-- 3.1 Standing Order 3.2 shall govern the number, date and time of meetings of every committee. - 3.2 The Chief Executive (National Park Officer) shall issue the summons for any meeting not less than 5 clear days before the meeting to which it relates and shall forward it by email or ordinary prepaid post. - 3.3 A Member shall have the right to attend any meeting of a committee of which he/she is not a member and may receive the relevant papers thereof, however he/she shall not be entitled to speak at that meeting except with the consent of the Chair, neither shall he/she have any right to vote and he/she shall leave the meeting if requested to do so. - 3.4 Any Member who wishes to place a matter appropriate to its remit on the agenda of any committee may do so by giving written notice to the Chief Executive (National Park Officer) at least seven working days before the next ordinary meeting of the committee concerned.
+- 3.1 Standing Order 3.2 shall govern the number, date and time of meetings of every committee. - 3.2 The Chief Executive (National Park Officer) shall issue the summons for any meeting not less than 5 clear days before the meeting to which it relates and shall forward it by email or ordinary prepaid post. - 3.3 A Member shall have the right to attend any meeting of a committee of which they are not a member and may receive the relevant papers thereof, however they shall not be entitled to speak at that meeting except with the consent of the Chair, neither shall they have any right to vote and they shall leave the meeting if requested to do so. - 3.4 Any Member who wishes to place a matter appropriate to its remit on the agenda of any committee may do so by giving written notice to the Chief Executive (National Park Officer) at least seven working days before the next ordinary meeting of the committee concerned.